cleanerzkp/spot-instance-comparison/README.md

 ## Google SKU Logic
 Google Cloud's spot instance pricing uniquely employs a SKU-based system, where each SKU corresponds to a specific combination of an instance type and a region.
 This approach differs from other providers like AWS, Azure, and Alibaba, which mainly categorize their offerings by region and instance type.

-### Importance of SKU Mapping
 - Every Google Cloud SKU is a unique identifier for a specific instance type in a particular region.
-- To ensure accurate data collection and comparison, it's crucial to update the SKU mapping in the project when introducing new regions or instance types for Google Cloud.

 ### Testing for SKU Availability
 - Before updating the SKU mappings, run the `testGCPInstancePrices.js` script in the `test(regions-and-hardware)` folder to check if the specific Google SKU (region and hardware) has price history.